bureson/nn-compass/scenes/dilemma2.md

 # Outcome

-You experienced a positive effect in output (+2) but it costed some in Lilly's engagement (-1) as you spent some time convincing Lilly to accept (-1 on strategic)
+You experienced a positive effect in output (+2) but it costed some in Lilly's engagement (-1) as you spent some time convincing Lilly to accept (-1 on yourself-new)

 # Choice
 I share with Hanne that we might have different working style preferences when it comes to being involved and engaging others in decisions about work processes.
 I ask Hanne what it means to her to be involved in a decision, and invite her to reflect on how we might avoid a similar situation in the future, while balancing both our working style preferences.

 # Variables
- - strategic: -1
+ - yourself-new: -1
- - accountability: -1
+ - bringoutthebest-new: -1
- - ambiguity: +2
+ - rolemodel-new: +2
- - total: round(((accountability * ambiguity) / 100) - (100 - strategic))
+ - total: round(((bringoutthebest-new * rolemodel-new) / 100) - (100 - yourself-new))

 # Feedback
 It's great that you address your different working style preferences.
 Figuring out a way to work around these in the future will be important for ensuring a collaborative and high-performing team.
 Staying curious about what you can both learn from the process also demonstrates a strong growth mindset.
 This is a dilemma of balancing your own authenticity as a manager with your team members' needs, awareness of own and others' emotions, and providing sincere feedback.

 # Outcome

-You experienced a positive effect in output (+2) but it costed some in Jonas's engagement (-1) as you spent some time convincing Jonas to accept (-1 on strategic)
+You experienced a positive effect in output (+2) but it costed some in Jonas's engagement (-1) as you spent some time convincing Jonas to accept (-1 on yourself-new)